jinghuazhao/SomaLogic/README.md

 [QCGWAS.sh](QCGWAS.sh) | QCGWAS -- Bash
 [QCGWAS.R](QCGWAS.R) | QCGWAS -- R

-## Miscellaneous notes

-File [box.md](doc/box.md) describes ways to handle data with Box server.
+The workflows involve the following components,

+1. Data are downloaded from the Box server to dedicated directories; as noted in [box.md](doc/box.md).
+2. available entries are catalogued in a list, as done by list.*.
+3. GWAS summary statistics associated with the list are reformatted by format.* according to the analysis plan.
+4. Batch scripts for metal analysis are then generated and executed with metal.*.

-[SomaLogic.list](doc/SomaLogic.list) gives a list of proteins available from studies.
+[SomaLogic.list](doc/SomaLogic.list) is an auxilliary file conaining a list of proteins available from studies.

 ## A featured article